hoccer/talk-deployment/README.md

 # Hoccer Deployment

-If it's just necessary to update the talkserver with the latest version go to the directory of the service (talkserver) execute [deploying-latest-version-of-a-service](/hoccer/talk-deployment#deploying-latest-version-of-a-service)
+If it's just necessary to update the talkserver with the latest version go to the directory of the service (talkserver) and execute [deploying-latest-version-of-a-service](/hoccer/talk-deployment#deploying-latest-version-of-a-service)

 ## Prerequisites